Rogers to turn uprooted trees from storms into mulch

 ROGERS, Ark.
-(KFTA) — The October storms that left many trees in Rogers uprooted are still affecting the city months later.
+(KNWA) — The October storms that left many trees in Rogers uprooted are still affecting the city months later.
 The city’s street department said it’ll turn the trees into mulch.

 Near Dixieland Road, the city has dumped piles of trees along the roadside, creating numerous large mounds in an area that was once a green space.